StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/views/update-a-custom-view.md

-# How to Update a Custom View
+# Update a Custom View

 This topic provides step-by-step instructions for updating a custom [view](create-a-custom-view.md) in TheHive.